 Welcome To NC State Sports Medicine

-All care for student-athlete medical issues begins with the athletic trainers.
-They have specific training and knowledge for each sport allowing them to work closely with team physicians, coaches, strength and conditioning staff, and student-athletes to design workouts that will improve their athletic ability.
+All care for student-athlete medical issues begin with the athletic trainers.
+They have specific training and knowledge for each sport allowing them to work closely with team physicians, coaches, strength/conditioning staff, and student-athletes to design workouts that will improve their athletic ability.
 More importantly, athletic trainers are able to evaluate student-athletes to identify conditions that may predispose them to injury then formulate and execute a plan to rectify the condition.
 Athletic trainers are in a unique position to provide care as they have a solid relationship with student-athletes before they ever have a medical issue.
 Unfortunately, injuries are a part of athletics.
 However, if an injury does occur, our athletic trainers are present at all team activities.
 They are able to see it happen, immediately provide acute care, formulate and execute a rehabilitation plan to quickly and safely return the student-athlete to competition.